eorfanakis/OpenMM_Machine_Learnkng_Force_Field/README.md

 Planned validation tasks include:

-1. evaluating the model on new σ-hole geometries not present in the training dataset;
+1. evaluating the model on new σ-hole geometries not present in the training dataset
-2. comparing predicted energies and forces against additional ORCA calculations for halogenated drug-like molecules;
+2. comparing predicted energies and forces against additional ORCA calculations for halogenated drug-like molecules
-3. examining whether the model remains stable during molecular dynamics tests;
+3. examining whether the model remains stable during molecular dynamics tests
-4. testing the model in more realistic membrane-oriented systems;
+4. testing the model in more realistic membrane-oriented systems
 5. determining whether targeted halogen-bond enrichment improves the treatment of ligand interactions in lipid environments.

 ---